-S Number of OCM
+Subject Number of OCM

-French literature and linguistics 2
+French literature, linguistics and didactics 2

-French Literature 2
+Translation and Translation Theory 2

 History of French Culture 2

-Translation and Translation Theory 2
+French Literature 2

 3. Optional modules (OM)

 Optional modules are offered by all sections of the Department and students may choose up to 6 modules from other departments of the School of Philosophy.